-ATV or quad riding is a common hobby in the Manitoba area, but there are some basics you should know before you hit the trail.
+ATV or quad riding, along with buying a quad for sale in the Manitoba area, is a common occurrence, but there are some basics you should know before you hit the trail.
 Learn from these common mistakes made by new riders and get the most out of your adventures.

 You might think jumping on a quad and going for a spin will be as easy as taking your car around the block.

 After all, they both have four wheels and a way to steer–how hard could it be?